The Phantom Planet

 The total runtime of The Phantom Planet is 82 minutes (1h 22m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 3.9/10, and global collection metrics, The Phantom Planet stands as a challenging project for the creators.
-It remains an essential piece of the 1961 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.9/10, and global performance metrics, The Phantom Planet is classified as a FLOP.
+It remains an essential part of the 1961 cinematic calendar.

 Frequently Asked Questions